Information for Parents, Carers & Concerned Others

 - School or Work Issues - Drop in grades, loss of interests, concern expressed by others.

-Looking for signs and symptoms of drug and alcohol use before having a conversation can help and make it harder for your child to talk their way out of a situation.
+Looking for signs and symptoms of drug and alcohol use before having a conversation can help.
+It will make it harder for your child to talk their way out of a situation.
 You don't need hard evidence (empty bottles, cigarette papers, etc.), more actual observations such as "last Friday night, you smelled of smoke and your eyes were red".

 If you are in a relationship or have someone close who you can confide in, talk things over before speaking to your child.
 It's important that both parents (or carers) take the same stance in handling concerns, even if you do not share the same beliefs.